-When the intended mother cannot carry a baby to term but her eggs and the intended father’s sperm are used to create an embryo (via an In Vitro Fertilization process – IVF) that transferred and carried by the surrogate mother (gestational surrogate).
-With this procedure, the child born is genetically tied to his/her parents and the gestational carrier has no genetic link because her eggs are not used.
+When the intended mother cannot carry a baby to term but her eggs and the intended father’s sperm are used to create an embryo (via an In Vitro Fertilization process – IVF) that will be transferred and carried by the surrogate mother (also called gestational surrogate).
+With this procedure, the child born is genetically tied to his/her parents and not to the gestational carrier as her eggs are not used during this process.

 Gestational Surrogacy & Egg Donation:

-If there is no intended mother involved in the process (i.e gay couples) or eggs the eggs of the intended mother cannot be used, the gestational surrogate carries the embryo developed from a donor egg that has been fertilized by sperm from the intended father.
-With this process, the child born is genetically tied to the intended father (or one of the IFs) and the gestational surrogate has no genetic relation.
+If there is no intended mother involved in the process (i.e. gay couples) or the eggs of the intended mother cannot be used, the gestational surrogate carries the embryo developed from a donor egg that has been fertilized by sperm from the intended father.
+With this process, the child born is genetically tied to the intended father (or one of the Ifs in gay couples), and the gestational surrogate has no genetic relation.

 Gestational Surrogacy & Donor Sperm: